kblake/null_object_associations/README.md

 # NullObjectAssociations

+Return empty arrays or nil for associations.
 A nice little addition to null objects.
 Especially nice for those used in Rails.

 ## Installation